calaldees/teachingWorkshops/teacherEducation/_sessions.md

-KSQ 8: What is a broad and balanced curriculum?
+SQ 8: What is a broad and balanced curriculum?
 -----------------------------------------------

 Developing the whole student, considering subject interconnections and cross curricular